• Welcome

 Our primary goal is to make a difference.
 Thank you for supporting us.

-Seafood retailers and brokers can take action to advance gear on demand technologies, thereby supporting both right whales and sustainable fisheries and providing whale -safe product to consumers, and they did!
+Seafood retailers can take action to advance technologies supporting both right whales and sustainable fisheries and providing whale -safe product to consumers, and they did!

 THE GULF OF ST. LAWRENCE ALLIED FISHERIES.